-- Root zone is uniformly moist
+- The root zone is uniformly moist

-- Less energy required for pumping
+- Less energy is required for pumping

 9. Plastic buckets for starting trees:

-The waste baskets lying at the construction sites can be put to great use by starting young trees in them.
+The wastebaskets lying at the construction sites can be put to great use by starting young trees in them.
 All you need to do is, take a 5-gallon bucket, drill drainage holes at the bottom, place it next to a small tree and let gravity do the rest.
 You can also attach a small pipe to the holes and leave it close to the tree.
 This method helps in irrigating the crops slowly and gradually.

 Read about 5 farming methods to save mother earth.